ArvindRoshaan/fantastic-octo-waffle/README.md

 IIT Hyderabad contingent participated in the Inter IIT Tech Meet 2023 AI/ ML challenge sponsored by [DevRev](https://devrev.ai/).
 Teams from 20+ IITs participated and we ranked 4th on presentation, report and code work!

 ### Problem Statement
 Given a domain specific-query, retrieve the most relevant passage from a multi-domain corpus and extract the answer from the passage.
+The challenge had certain incredible restrictions:
+1) Training and Inference only can use a Standard Google Colab CPU. *Yes, NO GPUs allowed for even training the models!*
+2) Inference time to be within 1 second per query.
+Quicker the better!

 Example #1:
 *[Input] Query from domain* "Solar Energy": "What are the insolation levels of most populated areas?"
 *[Desired Output] Most relevant passage from domain* "Solar Energy": "The Earth receives 174,000 terawatts (TW) of incoming solar radiation (insolation) at the upper atmosphere.
 Approximately 30% is reflected back to space while the rest is absorbed by clouds, oceans and land masses.
 The spectrum of solar light at the Earth's surface is mostly spread across the visible and near-infrared ranges with a small part in the near-ultraviolet.
 Most people around the world live in areas with insolation levels of 150 to 300 watts per square meter or 3.5 to 7.0 kWh/m2 per day."